 Perhaps not surprisingly, Kaede found herself looking at half-sized portions of the same dinner, minus the alcoholic soup.

 She wasn't complaining.
 The meal was not exactly modern, but it still tasted like bliss.

 Pascal spent most of dinner asking Kaede about her limited martial arts background, her archery practice in the morning, and the role they played in her home world.
-Intrigued and periodically commenting on the differences between the two world's styles, he nevertheless expressed that "projectile weapons are the inferior tools of untalented commoners, below the dignity of aristocratic arcane heritage."
+He was deeply intrigued when Kaede mentioned that archery had been reduced to a mere sport on Earth:

 It wasn't until they were leaving that Kaede remembered to ask:

-"Of course!
-Not that I have to try, with you being a scholar of history.
-The Holy Father's grace may be mysterious at times, but with millenniums of timeline in sight, his influence becomes as clear as day and night.
-I am certain you will come around in due time and embrace the one true faith of this world..."
+"<Of course!>" Pascal answered. "<Not that I have to try, with you being a scholar of history.
+The Holy Father's works may be mysterious at times, but with millenniums of timeline in retrospect, his influence becomes as clear as day and night.
+I am certain you will come around in due time and embrace the one true faith of this world...>"

 Pascal's single raised eyebrow betrayed a hint of bewilderment on a totally-serious face.